-The goal of a Chapter 11 bankruptcy is to reorganize a struggling, cash-poor company—not to liquidate it.
-But since the owners of these companies generally don’t have the cash on hand for payments and negotiating power, they often find it takes far more time and effort to secure the capital than they expected.
-The owners of insolvent companies may not be content to give up on their businesses, but they often find they have to put up quite a fight to keep going.
+Chapter 11 bankruptcy allows struggling, cash-poor companies to restructure and reorganize—not to liquidate.
+But since the owners of companies in Chapter 11 generally don’t have the cash on hand for payments and negotiating power, they often find it takes far more time and effort to secure the capital than they expected.

-To assist companies filing for Chapter 11 bankruptcy, Pravati Capital now offers DIP financing.
-With the goal of creating a stronger company, Pravati’s assistance gives your clients a chance to regain their secure financial footing in a compliant way.
+To assist companies filing for Chapter 11 bankruptcy, Pravati Capital offers DIP financing.
+To create a stronger company, Pravati’s assistance gives clients a chance to regain their secure financial footing in a compliant way.